Easy Shrimp Scampi

 How to Make Easy Shrimp Scampi

-- Add the white wine and cook, until the wine is almost evaporated, 1 or 2 more minutes.
-Add the chicken broth and bring to a simmer.
+- Add the liquid: Add the white wine.
+Simmer until the wine is almost evaporated, then add the chicken broth and bring to a simmer.
+Add the lemon juice and parsley, and adjust the seasonings.

-What to Serve with Shrimp Scampi:
+What to Serve With Shrimp Scampi

 More Delicious Shrimp Recipes